cfrankston728/symmetric_quantile-normalized_score/README.md

 * **Cancellation**: If an election would arrive to a definite resolution in the absence of ballots from voters A and B, then for any ballot voter A casts that alters that resolution, there must be some ballot that voter B can cast to recover the original resolution.

 There are methods to trivially satisfy this property, such as [password attacking](https://www.votingtheory.org/forum/post/3256), but not without infringements on a reasonable balance between privacy and transparency.
 In the case of SQNV, the cancellation property is maintained by preserving the richer Abelian group, "point-summing" structure of traditional score ballots, which offers the advantage of the reinforcement criterion and therefore also the participation criterion.
-This places SQNV among score and approval voting.
+This places SQNV among score and approval voting in the "map" of voting systems.

 <figure>
     <img src="map_of_voting_systems.png" alt="" title="Map_of_Voting_Systems" width="450"/>